 Network effects will be on the side of regulators.
 Read on...

-A portion of DeFi users (traders, borrowers, liquidity providers, token issuers etc) will be indifferent between lawful DeFi tools or illegal tools.
+There will always be DeFi users (traders, borrowers, liquidity providers, token issuers etc) who are indifferent between lawful DeFi tools or illegal tools.
 They just want to use the best ones.
 These agnostics will probably end up using the regulated tools by default.
-There is much more licit capital than illicit capital.
-And so regulated DeFi tools will have the best liquidity, tightest spreads, and lowest fees.
-The go-to choice will always be regulated DeFi.
+That's because the biggest pool of capital is always going to be licit capital that sticks to lawful trading venues.
+And so regulated DeFi tools will end up with the best liquidity, tightest spreads, and lowest fees.
+Hobbyists and criminals will put up with the low liquidity of unregulated DeFi, but everyone else's go-to choice will always be regulated DeFi.

 This network effect operates in the same way as the U.S. government's decision to impose Daylight Savings Time.
 You may hate DST or you may be indifferent, you may not understand it or you may have forgotten about it.
 But come March 14 and November 7 you unfailingly move your clocks forward or backwards.
 Using a different clock than everyone else is just too much of a burden.
 Likewise, if the government announced a DST equivalent for DeFi, much of the space would get dragged, perhaps kicking and screaming, into a state of being standardized, or regulated.
 Remaining out-of-standard is too costly.